-A few weeks ago, we featured a blog post on online document storage sites for estate related documents.
+A few weeks ago, we featured a blog post on online document storage sites for estate-related documents.
 While we agree that storing your documents online is a great back up location, it cannot be stressed enough that physical copies of documents still reign supreme in the world of estates.
-In a recent conversation with local estate attorney, David Dillon, he talked about the fact that although digital copies of documents are helpful, in the traditional world of probate and estates, physical copies are not only recommended- they are paramount.
+In a recent conversation with a local estate attorney, David Dillon, he talked about the fact that although digital copies of documents are helpful, in the traditional world of probate and estates, physical copies are not only recommended- they are paramount.
 In this blog post, we talk about what happens if you only have a digital copy of the Will.

 *Before you officially deem the physical copy of the Will lost, be sure to check out this blog post of ideas for where to look.

 Still no luck?
 You can still possibly use the digital copy but it is a process.

 Here’s why: Because in the state of Tennessee (in addition to other states), the court presumes that the physical copy of the will was destroyed with the intent to revoke it if it cannot be found.
 It sounds like a plot from a dramatic movie, but unfortunately does occur!

 So what will you have to do to have the digital copy accepted by the court just like the original would have been?
 Like we said, it is a process which includes filing a petition and we recommend you use an attorney.
 Here are the high points of what you will need to provide in that petition: